garywiz/chaperone-docker/README.md

 # Ubuntu and Alpine Docker images which use the Chaperone process manager

-This repository is used to build several base-iamges which use the [Chaperone](http://garywiz.github.io/chaperone/guide/chap-intro.html) lightweight process manager.
+This repository is used to build several base-images which use the [Chaperone](http://garywiz.github.io/chaperone/guide/chap-intro.html) lightweight process manager.

 Several images are included based upon Ubuntu 14.04: